Eight Eccentrics of Yangzhou

 The term was also used because they each had strong personalities at variance with the conventions of their own time.
 Most of them were from impoverished or troubled backgrounds.
-Still the term is, generally, more a statement about their artistic style than any social eccentricities.
+Still, the term is, generally, more a statement about their artistic style than any social eccentricities.

-The eight had an influence and association with painters like Gao Fenghan, as well as several others.
+The eight had an influence on and association with painters like Gao Fenghan, as well as several others.